emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/index.md

 site: sandpaper::sandpaper_site
 ---

-Welcome to the Intro to Geospatial Raster and Vector data workshop for the Minorities in Shark Science group!
+Welcome to the Intro to Geospatial Raster and Vector data workshop for the Minorities in Shark Sciences group!

 We have a fun workshop planned for you all.